ccwang002/ggplot2-tutorial/README.rst

 Introduction
 ============

-This repo contains the slides for presentation at `Taiwan R User Group`_ and the corresponding R example code.
+This repo contains the slides for presentation given at `Taiwan R User Group`_  meet up and the corresponding R example code.

-.. _Taiwan R User Group: http://www.meetup.com/Taiwan-R/
+.. _Taiwan R User Group: http://www.meetup.com/Taiwan-R/events/125697962/

 View the Slides